VillagerUnknown/HealthyHabits/README.md

 ## Support

-* Works on servers to sync timers and messages but it's best left to the clients.
+* Works on servers to sync timers and messages, but it's best left to the clients.
 * Please leave and re-enter your world if you change settings for timers while in your world for the changes to take effect.

 * Get support and share feedback at https://discord.gg/PXjXh6M38H